by Denise Wauters

 Preserve Closures

-The National Park Service has implemented a closure for portions of the preserve south of I-75 and east of SR-29.
+The National Park Service has implemented a closure for portions of Big Cypress National Preserve south of I-75 and east of SR-29.
 Recreational use is prohibited inside the designated perimeter.

-Burns Lake Campground has reopened for reservations and day use following a reduction in the closure boundary.
+Burns Lake Campground remains open for reservations and day use.

-Visitors should check the Alerts section of the Big Cypress website before planning trips.
+Visitors should check the Alerts section of the Big Cypress National Preserve website before planning trips, as closure boundaries may change.

 Aircraft & Drone Restrictions